liberize/ssc/examples/3_bundle_interpreter/README.md

 ## Example: busybox

 `busybox` provides several Unix utilities in a single executable file.
-We can make a completely dependency-free app with it.
+We can make a completely dependency-free binary with it.

 ```bash
 # download busybox-static